 According to the 3-1-1 guidelines, travelers, in general, are allowed to bring on most liquids, from shampoo to hand sanitizer gels, as long as they meet the requirements of the 3-1-1 rule.
 Typically this means you can carry up to six 3.4-ounce bottles of shampoos, contact solution, and other liquid necessities as long as they are all contained within a zip-top bag.

 You can also put liquids in your checked luggage (as long as they’re not prohibited items).
-But of course, if you do this, please make sure the liquids are sealed really well!
+However, if you do this, you should make sure the liquids are sealed really well so that they don't come up while being transported beneath the aircraft.
 The last thing you need on a business trip is to have your shampoos or other liquids leak all over your business suit or wardrobe.

-Examples of liquids that can be in excess of the 3.4 once rule include:
+Examples of liquids that can be in excess of the 3.4-ounce rule include: